We hear stories of unfortunate workplace accidents every day. Considering that, we will talk about health and safety at workplaces today.

 Most businesses often operate under high competitive pressure.
 They have to increase their output, keep their costs down, and hire and retain valuable workers.
 In between managing other crucial tasks, ensuring the safety of workers takes a back seat for most employers.
 They start considering health and safety training an extra cost.

 However, lack of safety training results in an increased number of accidents, and dealing with the aftermath of accidents is even more expensive.
 Why?
 Because the companies have to bear the following in such cases: workers’ compensation, costs of fixing or replacing broken or damaged equipment, regulatory penalties, legal fees, and decreased productivity.

 What Is a Safety Video?

 A safety video basically displays instructional content in the form of a video to train employees to stay safe from accidental deaths, injuries, and sufferings.
-Rather than explaining things verbally or giving them a long manual to read from, businesses can use a safety video for training their workers more effectively.
+Rather than explaining things verbally or giving them a long manual to read from, businesses can use a safety induction video for training their workers more effectively.

 Why Use Manufacturing and Warehouse Safety Training Videos?

 Generating awareness through visual methods has proven to be more effective than textual or verbal methods.
 The points below explain why a safety video should be a critical part of your training program.